How can I break free from sin?

 We need to learn to love the law of righteousness.
 For it restores the soul and rejoices the heart (Psa 19:7-8).

 Sin only brings misery and condemnation.
 But walking according to God’s law of righteousness brings peace and happiness.
-The Bible says that those who believe otherwise “have no knowledge of God” (1Co 15:34).
+And the Bible says that those who believe otherwise “have no knowledge of God” (1Co 15:34).
 We are to direct our minds to right thinking.

 Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell (think) on these things.
 (Php 4:8)